Do You Know the World’s Oldest Swimming Pool?

 If you had to guess how old the world’s oldest swimming pool is, what would you say?
 50 years old?
 100 years old?
 1,000?
 You’d be wrong, because the Great Bath has been around since the 3rd Millennium BC.
 That’s over 5,000 years ago.
 Believe it or not, it’s been kept pretty clean.

-A surviving part of some ancient ruins in the Indus Valley at Mohenjo-daro, Pakistan, is home to this marvel.
+A surviving portion of some ancient ruins in the Indus Valley at Mohenjo-daro, Pakistan, is home to this marvel.
 Considering its location, it should be little surprise that it was made by the ancient Indus Valley civilization.
 They were a Bronze Age civilization in the northwestern regions of South Asia, covering the land occupied by several different countries and cultures.
-We believe they existed from around 3300 BCE to 1300 BCE, which would have been when they made the Great Bath.
+We believe they existed from around 3300 BCE to 1300 BCE, which would have been when they constructed the Great Bath.

 The location, Mohenjo-daro, was one of the ancient civilization’s main centers, and it’s filled with baths and homes with washrooms.
 Though it also included a sewage system, and it’s clear they valued cleanliness, the Great Bath was not for bathing.